jiechenmc/gallery/README.md

 # kube
-A gallery of applications, templates, dockerfiles, etc.
+A collection of examples, templates, dockerfiles, etc.